Typography

 Uppercase

 Use uppercase only for abbreviations.
-“All caps” is difficult for people to read because we read primarily by word shapes and not character by character; it may be especially problematic for people with dyslexia who rely on word shapes more heavily.
+“All caps” is difficult for people to read because we use word shapes as clues and do not read character by character; it may be especially problematic for people with dyslexia who may rely on word shapes more heavily.

 Italics

-Avoid use of italics text unless listed as an exception in the guidelines below.
+Avoid italics text unless listed as an exception in the guidelines below.
 Similar to using all uppercase letters, italics are harder to see and read.
 Do not use italics for captions or smaller font sizes, which increases the risk of illegibility.
-Italics font styles significantly impairs the ability to read and understand the text.

 Stressed words or phrases